Straight Lines And Neat Walls Make Great Interior Photos

 Straighten Walls in Photoshop – VIEW – SHOW – GRID

 Check each area to see where the image needs adjusting.
 In the image below, you can see that both the walls and the ceiling are slightly off.
-If I was to leave it like this it looks sloppy and unprofessional, people would wonder whether it is the image or house that is wonky…not good.
+There is also some pin-cushioning from the wide angle lens.
+If I were to leave it like this it looks sloppy and unprofessional.
+People would wonder whether it is the image or house that is wonky...not good.

 What you need to do is first of all, select the entire image;